Governance

 Going Concern

 The Company’s business activities, together with factors likely to affect its future operations, financial position, and liquidity position are set out in the Strategic and Operational Review and the Financial Review sections of the Annual Report.
 In addition, note 4 to the financial statements discloses the Company’s financial risk management practices with respect to its capital structure, liquidity risk, interest rate risk, credit risk, and other related matters.
-The directors consider the uncertainties below, to be applicable over the medium term

 Internal Controls